 This degree is for students who plan to get a graduate degree and/or career in medicine, pharmacy, occupational therapy, physical therapy, psychology, or related fields.
 The curriculum covers the biological and medical aspects of health, including disease prevention, detection, and treatment.

-Some undergraduate students prefer to focus on another field or subject area and minor in gerontology.
-They have two options: our Individuals, Societies, and Aging minor or the Science, Health, and Aging minor.
+Some undergraduate students prefer to focus on another field or subject area and minor in gerontology or geroscience.
+They can choose to pursue a Minor in Gerontology: Individuals, Societies, and Aging; a Minor in Gerontology: Science, Health, and Aging; or a Minor in Geroscience.

 Individuals, Societies, and Aging